Apr 01, 2025

 4. The faculty member and Dean determine it essential that the course be made available to the student, and the faculty member is willing to become a mentor.

 The college pays faculty who complete an independent study proposal and provide instructional services to an individual student.
 An Independent Study is not included in the calculation of full-time teaching load.
 The college pays fall semester independent study compensation in February and spring semester independent study compensation in May.
-Faculty must submit a completed Independent Study Proposal form to their dean for submission to HR within the allotted time to receive compensation.
+Faculty must submit a completed Independent Study Proposal form to their Dean for submission to HR within the allotted time to receive compensation.

 IU Totals